 Chapter 7 is the type of bankruptcy that is familiar to most people.
 It can be a good option for people with no steady income or those whose income falls below a certain threshold.
 Chapter 7 bankruptcy is not for everyone, and the advice of a lawyer can be extremely helpful in these situations.
-From our offices in Providence and Middletown, the attorneys at Karns & Kerrison offer clients more than 40 years of experience in Chapter 7 filings and other bankruptcy proceedings.
+From our offices in Providence and Middletown, the attorneys at Karns & Kerrison offer clients more than 85 years of combined experience in Chapter 7 filings and other bankruptcy proceedings.

 In Chapter 7, some of your assets are sold (liquidated) to pay off your creditors.
 In exchange, you will be allowed to discharge (eliminate) most of your unsecured debts, such as credit card and medical debt.
 Certain types of debt—such as child support, student loans, and most taxes—cannot be discharged in Chapter 7.
 Additionally, if you want to keep your home, you will be required to continue making mortgage payments.

 Contact Karns & Kerrison online or by phone at (888) 281-3100 for a free initial consultation with our Rhode Island Chapter 7 bankruptcy attorneys.

 Many people worry that they will lose everything they own when they file for Chapter 7 bankruptcy.
 Do not forget that the bankruptcy laws were not designed to protect your creditors; they were designed to protect you.

 The truth is that you get to keep any belongings that are classified as "exempt" under applicable state or federal laws.
 Household furnishings, clothes, retirement accounts, some homes, and some cars qualify as exempt property.
 We will evaluate your case to determine if filing under the state or federal statutes would be more advantageous for your situation.